-- a) Did the Respondents create, cause, or facilitate the creation of personally identifiable profiles of Class Members? - b) Did the Respondents obtain, retain and/or sell Class Members' personally identifiable information without their knowledge and consent, or beyond the scope of their consent? - c) Did the Respondents fail to disclose material terms regarding the collection and dissemination of the Class Members' personally identifiable information? - d) Did the Respondents use iPhone Apps or iPad Apps to capture Class Members' UDID, location, username/password, or other such information (...)? - e) What use was made of the Class Members' personally identifiable information (...)? - f) Did the Respondents violate the privacy of Class Members? - g) Were Class Members prejudiced by the Respondents' conduct, and, if so, what is the appropriate measure of these damages? - h) Are Class Members entitled to, among other remedies, injunctive relief, and, if so, what is the nature and extent of such injunctive relief?
+b.2) Did the Respondents profit, or intend to profit from the collection of geolocation data?

+- c) Did the Respondents fail to disclose material terms regarding the collection and dissemination of the Class Members' personally identifiable information? - d) Were the iDevice Apps used to capture Class Members' UDID, location, username/password, or other such information (...)? - e) What use was made of the Class Members' personally identifiable information (...)? - f) Did the Respondents violate the privacy of Class Members?

-- i) Are the Respondents liable to pay compensatory, moral, punitive and/or exemplary damages to Class Members, and, if so, in what amount? - j) Were the Respondents unjustly enriched?
+- g) Were Class Members prejudiced by the Respondents' conduct, and, if so, what is the appropriate measure of these damages? - h) Are Class Members entitled to, among other remedies, injunctive relief, and, if so, what is the nature and extent of such injunctive relief? - i) Are the Respondents liable to pay compensatory, moral, punitive and/or exemplary damages to Class Members, and, if so, in what amount? - j) Were the Respondents unjustly enriched?